kmcd/walmart_sales/Readme.md

 = Feature expansion

 HISTORICAL department sales %
-  - week on week
-  - month on month (monthy targets)
   - weeks remaining till end of month
   - year on year
   - as % of total store revenue